Wonderful service from start to finish.

 The wellbeing of the child or children is the priority during these discussion and proceedings, regardless of how the adults involved feel.
 Parents may feel that their children’s wellbeing is in danger if they do allow access with grandparents.
 The court will look at this and also how making an order for contact might negatively affect any dynamics in the family.

-“The courts are becoming increasingly aware of the important role that grandparents can play in children’s lives and will help set guidelines for contact regardless of the situation between the two divorced or separated parents,” concludes Hannah.
+“The courts are becoming increasingly aware of the important role that grandparents can play in children’s lives and will help set guidelines for contact regardless of the situation between the two divorced or separated parents,” concludes Sam.
 “A divorce or relationship breakdown will always be a stressful and emotional time, with many decisions being made, but the key to the wellbeing of the children is consistency and stability, something that Family Mediation can help to achieve by staying out of the confrontational court system.
 We also offer here at Warner Goodman child inclusive mediation, which allows the child themselves to have their views and wishes heard in the safety of the mediation environment.”

 This is for information purposes only and is no substitute for, and should not be interpreted as, legal advice.
 All content was correct at the time of publishing and we cannot be held responsible for any changes that may invalidate this article.